- Broad brim sun hat with strap and/or visor, baseball cap and/or buff for sun protection

 - Long sleeve shirt

-- Fleece jacket and/or sweatshirt
+- Fleece jacket or sweater

-- Waterproof windbreaker
+- Waterproof windbreaker/rain jacket

 - Lightweight long pants